cortex-js/compute-engine/src/docs/guide-symbols.md

 ```

-## Symbol Auto-binding

-If `ce.defaultDomain` is not`null` and no definition exist for the symbol, a new
-one is created automatically.
+## Automatic Declaration of Symbols

+If `ce.defaultDomain` is not `null`, an unknown symbol is automatically
+declared when it is first used in an expression.

 The new definition has a domain of `ce.defaultDomain` and no value associated
-with it, so the symbol will be a **free variable**.
+with it, so the symbol will be an **unknwon**.

 By default, `defaultDomain` is `"ExtendedRealNumber"` so any unknown variable is
 automatically assumed to be a real number.
+Use `ce.declare()` to explictly
+specify the domain of a symbol.

 ```js
 const symbol = ce.box("m"); // m for mystery